jxcksonli/icecreamshop/README.md

-<h3>Jackson's Landing Page</h3>
+<h3>Jackson's Ice cream Shop Landing Page</h3>

-We'll see how this goes, and see whether front-end development becomes my new interest
+This site will be a simple landing page for an ice cream shop

 - Note that images are taken from Unsplash, which are free of copyright restrictions

-View the site here: https://jxcksonli.github.io/personal_site/
+View the site <a href="https://jxcksonli.github.io/icecreamshop/"> here!</a>